-Now some parts of the globe are starting to venture out, and let people back in.
-While there is nothing wrong with getting back out there and trying to live some semblance of a normal life, it is important that we don't forget that the virus is still out there, and everyone is susceptible.
+Now some parts of the globe are starting to venture out and let people back in.
+While there is nothing wrong with getting back out there and trying to live some semblance of a normal life, we mustn't forget that the virus is still out there, and everyone is susceptible.

 Knowing how to proceed with travel and how to protect yourself in the process is what this article is all about.
 Let's break it down.

 - 2 So How Can We Protect Ourselves?

 - 3 Socially Distance

 - 3.1 1 – Try to stick to outdoor activities

 - 3.2 2 – Avoid densely crowded areas/destinations

 - 3.3 3 – Minimize public transportation if possible